marc-hanheide/SIA-HRI-16/README.md

 #### 15/04/16: Human-Robot Spatial Interaction

+This session focuses on mobile robots and how they should be moving among humans.
+We will look at implicit signalling from motion, social- or human-aware navigation approaches, balancing (perceived) safety and effectiveness of navigation.

 | Paper  | Presented by | Discussed by|
 |------- | ------------ | ----------- |
 | [**3-1**](PDF/Lichtenthaeler et al. - 2012 - Increasing perceived value between human and robots - Measuring legibility in human aware navigation.pdf) Lichtenthäler, C. et al., 2012.
 Increasing perceived value between human and robots - Measuring legibility in human aware navigation.
 In Proceedings of IEEE Workshop on Advanced Robotics and its Social Impacts, ARSO. pp. 89–94. | ? | ? |